techmoves/mobile-porfolio/README.md

 ### Setup

 Clone this repository to your desired folder:

+  cd my-folder
+  git clone git@github.com:techmoves/mob-porfoliot.git

+  Prerequisites:

+In order to run this project you need to hava vscode:

 <!--
 Example commands: